digitalocean/marketplace-kubernetes/stacks/wordpress/README.md

 - This stack requires a minimum configuration of 2 Nodes at the $10/month plan (2GB memory / 1 vCPU).
 - The WordPress stack 1-Click App also includes a $1/month block storage for both WordPress and MariaDB.
+- The Wordpress stack 1-Click APP also adds a $12/month Load Balancer.

 ## Software included